cssconf/2013.cssconf.eu/_posts/2013-08-20-announcing-angelina-fabbro.md

   previewImage: http://2013.cssconf.eu/static/img/such-a-shame/og_img.png
 ---

 We’re excited to announce Angelina Fabbro as a speaker at CSSconf.eu!
 Her talk will explore where CSS is headed, take a look back at the history of the spec and forward to the exciting new features that are on the horizon.
-Angelina is a developer from Vancouver, BC Canada and works at Mozilla as a Technical Evangelist and developer advocate for Firefox OS.
+Angelina is a developer from Vancouver, Canada and works at Mozilla as a technical evangelist and developer advocate for Firefox OS.

 If you haven’t seen it yet, also check out her great talk <a href="http://www.youtube.com/watch?v=JNjnv-Gcpnw">Inspector Web and the Mystery of the Shadow DOM</a> from last year’s JSconf.eu.